Table Of Content

 If you hold Copyrights to the picture, you’re in luck.
 Check the websites Copyright Policy, and submit a DMCA Takedown Notice to the website admins.
 Typically websites will delete a copyrighted photo upon the request of the copyright holder.
 If they refuse to remove an image you hold copyrights to, you’ll still be able to get the picture off of Google, and other conventional web and image search engines by reporting the copyright infringement to the search engine provider – i.e. Google.

-Ask Google to remove the picture
+(3) Ask Google and other search engines to remove the picture

 If none of the above-mentioned methods work to get an embarrassing or offensive photo removed, there’s still a chance that you can get it removed from search engines by reporting the picture to Google , Bing, etc. and requesting that it be deleted.